The Final Charge to Distinguish the Clean and the Unclean

 Because the Lord has brought His people out of Egypt, they must live as a holy people who discern between the clean and the unclean.

-44 For I am Yahweh your God.
-Sanctify yourselves therefore, and be holy; for I am holy.
-You shall not defile yourselves with any kind of creeping thing that moves on the earth.
+44 For I am the LORD your God; consecrate yourselves, therefore, and be holy, because I am holy.
+You must not defile yourselves by any creature that crawls along the ground.

-45 For I am Yahweh who brought you up out of the land of Egypt, to be your God.
-You shall therefore be holy, for I am holy.
+45 For I am the LORD, who brought you up out of the land of Egypt so that I would be your God; therefore be holy, because I am holy.

-47 to make a distinction between the unclean and the clean, and between the living thing that may be eaten and the living thing that may not be eaten.’ ”
+47 You must distinguish between the unclean and the clean, between animals that may be eaten and those that may not.’”

 Because the LORD has brought His people out of Egypt, they must live as a holy people who discern between the clean and the unclean.